an ounce of prevention

 And prevention is all about alignment, which is the A in EAT.

 We face choices every day: chocolate cake or apple?
 Netflix or a workout?
 Instagram or early to bed?
-It doesn’t take a wizard to know which choices are aligned with better health.
+It doesn’t take a wizard to know which choices align with better health.

 The bad news: the poorer choice is often more fun/tastier.